 GLE Scrap Recycles Steel

 Steel can easily be recycled.
 Unlike some other metals, steel doesn’t have to be sorted by size or color when it is recycled so, when it comes to recycling steel, a little effort can go a long way.

 If you have scrap steel that is ready to be recycled, contact an experienced recycler like GLE Scrap Metal.
-As a full-service and all-in-one recycling company, we currently recycle over 250 million pounds of scrap metal each year and are focused on increasing recyclable tonnage in the years ahead.
+As a full-service and all-in-one recycling company, we currently recycle millions and millions of pounds of scrap metal each year and are focused on increasing recyclable tonnage in the years ahead.

 We have operations throughout the U.S. and a trained logistics team that handles our expansive fleet of trucks as well as equipment for jobs of any size, at any facility.

 So no matter where you are, GLE is ready to assist you with your scrap metal needs.
 To find out more contact us or call us at 855-727-2788.